NouraDff/Startup_Name_Generator/README.md

 # startup_namer

-Completed a startup name generator with Flutter.
-Work with iOS and Android.
+This the result of a tutorial I followed in order to familiarised myself to Flutter.
-A new Flutter project.
+This is a simple mobile app that generate startup name.
+It works with iOS and Android.

 ## Getting Started